 - Safeguarding classified information and national security interests

 - Preserving government resources, particularly where the government’s costs (including the opportunity costs of expending resources on other matters) are likely to exceed any expected gain

 - Addressing egregious procedural errors that could frustrate the government’s efforts to conduct a proper investigation

-If the Department finds one of these factors present, that factor alone may be sufficient to seek dismissal of the action.
-The factors are not mutually exclusive; the Department can rely on multiple factors when seeking dismissal.
+If the Department finds one or more of these factors present, a motion to dismiss the action pursuant to § 3730(c)(2)(A) may be warranted.
+Regardless of the standard of review that applies in each case, attorneys should identify in any motion that is filed reasons supporting dismissal of the action.
 Sometimes, it may be appropriate to seek only partial dismissal of some defendants or claims under § 3730(c)(2)(A).
 Attorneys may also cite alternative grounds for seeking dismissal other than § 3730(c)(2)(A), such as the first to file bar, the public disclosure bar, the tax bar, or Federal Rule of Civil Procedure 9(b).